BoiseStatePlanetary/Dust-Sensor-Experiments-with-Arduino/Datalogger/datalogger_notes.md

 OK, that seems to have reset the clock, and I see in the serial monitor:

 14:09:58.015 -> 2020/2/19 (Wednesday) 14:8:8

 14:09:58.015 ->  since midnight 1/1/1970 = 1582121288s = 18311d

 14:09:58.015 ->  now + 7d + 12h + 30m + 6s: 2020/2/27 2:38:14'

+Now let's addressing the SD card.
+In the Arduino sketch editor, I used File > Examples > SD > Cardinfo Woot!
+It worked.
+Be sure to modify this line in the SD/Cardinfo example:
+> const int chipSelect = 10; // Defaults to 4